KillerStrike17/DeepLearning_for_NLP/Recurrent_Neural_Networks_101/README.md

 [Code](https://github.com/KillerStrike17/DeepLearning_for_NLP/blob/master/Recurrent_Neural_Networks_101/IRNN.ipynb)

 Here, I tried to replicate [IRNN](http://arxiv.org/pdf/1504.00941v2.pdf), but did some modifications on it to check the output.
+The dataset i worked on in it is [MNIST](http://yann.lecun.com/exdb/mnist/)

 ### Observation from experiments